Milton Hershey School Alumnus is Excited for 2020-21 School Year

 The social and emotional learning skills that students learn in my classroom are life skills, and incorporating this year’s theme will be fitting as I teach students how to manage their feelings and emotions as we move forward in life.
 Whether students are solving problems in the classroom or in the workforce, they will need to develop these skills to help them be successful.

-Despite the challenges we face as a community, I think we can make this year the best one yet.
+Despite the challenges we face as a community, even me as an alumnus, I think we can make this year the best one yet.
 The trials we will face can help us grow together and fulfill the vision of Milton and Catherine Hershey.
 The difficult circumstances will develop grit and determination.
 We can learn to be enthusiastic even when things aren’t going our way.
 Like I tell my students, attitude is a choice.